 - Adult admission: Variable, depending on show, seating, and add-ons

 - Hours: Variable (most shows begin at 7pm or 8pm, with some late-night and afternoon options)

 The Second City is North America’s oldest and longest continuously running improv comedy troupe.
 Many alums, from Dan Aykroyd and Bill Murray, to Stephen Colbert and Steve Carrell, have gone on to legitimate film and TV stardom.

 Even if you don’t see any future A-listers at your show, your night at The Second City is sure to be side-splitting – if you’re okay with raunchy humor (shows are not kid-friendly).
 Prime shows can cost $50 or more per adult, but off-nights run $20 or less per adult.

 The Jane Addams Hull-House Museum commemorates Illinois native Jane Addams, an influential social reformer and the first American woman to win the Nobel Peace Prize.
 The museum preserves part of Addams’ “settlement house” complex, which provided social support programs for Chicago’s burgeoning immigrant community advocated for immigrant-friendly legislative reforms.
-Admission is free, though there’s a suggested donation of $5.
+Try to time your visit around guided tours, which run for an hour in the early afternoon.
+Admission is free for University of Illinois at Chicago’s students, faculty, and staff.